 Three minutes west is the dramatic Loch Ard Gorge, named after the ship, Loch Ard, which tragically ran aground in 1878.
 Next, visit the site formerly known as London Bridge—until the section closest to the mainland collapsed in 1990.
 London Arch is one of Victoria's most popular natural landmarks.
 Keep an eye out for little penguins here.

 Only a few minutes from London Arch is the Grotto sinkhole, which can be seen by two viewing platforms.
 The first is easily accessible, while the second is reached following a steep decline.
 At the lookout, gaze through the void to discover the fine mist that falls as the ocean surges and the rock pools fill with water.

-Day 4: Travel inland to Ballarat and return to Melbourne
+Day 4: Travel to Ballarat & Return to Melbourne

 - Pan for real gold at the iconic outdoor Sovereign Hill museum